 Ice On Susquehanna River After Arctic Blast

 Another year and more arctic air.
-This time it stayed below freezing from December 27th through January 7th. with most of those days having highs n the teens and lows in the single digits.
+This time, it stayed below freezing from December 27th through January 7th.
+With most of those days having highs only into the teens and lows in the single digits.
 This seems to be a common thing the past few years.
 Wonder what’s causing that.
 These patterns seem to be locking in the past few years.

-It’s finally warmed up a bit so we decided to head out for a nice walk on the Northwest Lancaster County River Trail to check out the ice on the Susquehanna not to mention get some fresh air.
-We’re very fortunate to have close access to such an awesome trail!
+It’s finally warmed up a bit, so we decided to head out for a nice walk on the Northwest Lancaster County River Trail to check out the ice on the Susquehanna, not to mention get some fresh air.
+We’re very fortunate to have close access to such a wonderful trail!
 It’s a shame there are no unfound caches by us on this section of trail.

 Lots of ice still on the river near the railroad bridge.

 It doesn’t look like there will be heavy rain and hopefully, there isn’t to reduce the risk of flooding from all the ice breaking up.